-In intra-set comparisons the regression coefficients did not differ statistically for the WS and BL sets while the BH each time was different from the WS (Table 1).
-To assess the possibility of data-sets pooling we compared the AIC of full Model 3 (AIC = ) with AICs of three other models based on differently pooled WS, BL and BH sets.
-The model based on pooled WS and BL (WSBL) and BH showed the lowest AIC of .
-Therefore in the next analyses we will consider the WSBL and the BH sets.
+In intra-set comparisons, the regression coefficients did not differ statistically for WS and BL sets, while BH was always different from WS (Table 1).
+To assess the possibility of pooling the data sets, we compared the AIC of full Model 3 (AIC = ) with AICs of three other models based on differently pooled WS, BL and BH sets.
+The model based on pooled WS and BL (WSBL) and BH showed the lowest AIC.
+Therefore, in the following analyses we will consider two sets, WSBL and BH.

 Figure 2.
 Variation of PT, P(T|tros), P(E|edu), P(tros|T), P(edu|E) as functions of Ptros in the White Sea (WS), brackish Barents Sea (BL) and saline Barents Sea (BH).
-Points - empirical estimates, size is proportional to sample size.
+Points - empirical estimates, their size is proportional to sample size.
 Lines – regression model predictions, grey filling – 95% confidence intervals of regressions.
 (A) Proportions of T-morphotypes (PT) (Model 1).
 (B).
 Proportions of T-morphotypes among M. trossulus (filled points) and M. edulis (empty points) (Model 2).
 (C) Frequencies of M. trossulus among T-morphotypes (filled points) and of M. edulis among E-morphotypes (Model 4).
 Vertical lines on B and C connect subsamples of M. trossulus and M. edulis from the same samples.

 Table 1.
-Parameters of regression models fitted.
+Parameters of the fitted regression models.

-Associations among morphotypes and species-specific genotypes around the Atlantic
+Associations between morphotypes and species-specific genotypes around the Atlantic

-Patterns of Ptros variation against PT and patterns of P(T|tros), P(E|edu), P(tros|T) and P(edu|E) variation against Ptros among samples from different geographical zones are visualized on Fig. 3 whereas results of regression analysis are summarized in table 1.
-Note that Scottish material was not included in the regression analyses.
-Re-analyses of data from the White and Barents Sea (WSBL and BH sets) together with data from other regions certainly did not change the patterns revealed above.
-Again in all cases when mixed models were used (Model 5, Model 6, Table 1) the marginal and conditional pseudoR2 were close to each other (Table ++) indicating the weak role of random factor (subset sample) as regulator of models, i.e. the satisfactory reproducibility of results from population to population in all regions.
+The patterns of Ptros variation against PT and the patterns of P(T|tros), P(E|edu), P(tros|T) and P(edu|E) variation against Ptros in samples from different geographical zones are visualized in Fig. 3.
+The results of the regression analysis are summarized in Table 1.
+The Scottish material was not included in the regression analyses.
+Re-analyses of the data from the White and the Barents Sea (WSBL and BH sets) together with the data from other regions revealed the same patterns as those described above.
+Again, in all the cases when mixed models were used (Model 5, Model 6, Table 1) the marginal and conditional pseudoR2 were close to each other (Table ++) indicating a weak role of the random factor (subset sample) as regulator of models, i.e. a satisfactory reproducibility of the results from population to population in all the regions.